 C3003 is an algal gene, in-licensed from the University of Massachusetts.
 We believe based on GRAIN modelling that C3003 reduces the well-understood yield losses that occur through photorespiration, a side reaction of photosynthesis in C3 crops based on early positive results.
 C3 photosynthesis, the simplest type of plant photosynthetic system, exists in most agricultural crops used for human consumption, including canola, soybean, rice, wheat and potato.
-Yield10 is progressing the introduction of the C3003 trait gene as well as improvements to the C3003 trait in Camelina, canola, and corn
+Yield10 is progressing the introduction of the C3003 trait gene as well as improvements to the C3003 trait in Camelina, canola, and corn.

 Canola is an important North American oilseed crop harvested for its oil.
 We are targeting step-changes of 10-20% in the evaluation and development of novel traits to increase seed yield in canola.
 In our field tests of canola in 2018, we achieved seed yield improvements in some events at the low end of this range (11%), and based on these results, we continued to progress C3003 into the preliminary commercial development phase in canola in 2019.
 Key activities in 2019 included field testing of the C3003 Canola lines from the 2018 trial and the development of additional commercial quality C3003 canola events.
 The 2019 growing season was particularly challenging with wide swings in weather patterns and as a result we were unable to generate statistically significant performance data.
 However, based on earlier results and our increasing understanding of the underlying biological mechanism, we remain committed to progressing the development of C3003.
-In 2019, we produced 15 additional high quality C3003 canola lines and plan to continue the field testing and development programs with this trait in Camelina and canola in 2020.
+In 2019, we produced 15 additional high quality C3003 canola lines and are continuing the field testing and development programs with this trait in Camelina and canola in 2020.

 Under a research license, Bayer is working with C3003 in its soybean program as a strategy to improve seed yield.
 We anticipate that Bayer will generate field test data with C3003 pursuant to the research license.
 The Bayer license was expanded in 2019 to include a new discovery relating to C3004 that will enable them to begin deploying and testing this trait in their soybean program.
-Yield10 is working to identify additional partners for our traits in soybean.
+In 2020, we signed a research license with GDM for three traits in soybean which will allow GMD to deploy our traits in their elite soybean varieties.